SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

 Finally, we derive $P$, $e$, and $\omega$ from the converged posteriors using the standard utility functions provided in \texttt{RadVel}.
-Using the stellar masses and uncertainties from the SPORES-HWO Catalog \citep{Harada+2024ApJS}, we also derive the semi-major axis $a$ using Kepler's third law and the lower limit of the planet mass according to
+Using the stellar masses and uncertainties adopted from the SPORES-HWO Catalog \citep{Harada+2024ApJS}, we also derive the semi-major axis $a$ using Kepler's third law, and the projected planet mass according to

 where $M_\star$ is the stellar mass.